What’s New On Mumbai’s Menus This Season!

 Image

-At India's restaurants, you may find new menus that are carefully selected to highlight the best of what the season has to offer, as well as regional flavours, comfort food, and more.
+We know there is technically no ‘Mumbai winter’, but the season brings fresh ideas, produce and flavours!
+At these selected restaurants, you can find new menus carefully selected to highlight the best of what the season has to offer, along with regional flavours, comfort food, and more.
 The new winter menu items encourage customers to relax, enjoy each other's company, and appreciate the bounty of the season, ranging from robust North Indian classics to dishes with a global twist.
 In Mumbai, chefs are creating dishes that are both more traditional and more innovative, making each bite more flavorful and more unforgettable.
 Take a peek at the new offerings on Mumbai's menus for 2026!

 The new menu at Bar SoGo combines polished international flavours with a laid-back Goan vibe.
 Indulge in fiery prawns grilled in toddy vinegar, shrimp tortelli, lamb sliders, pepper beef from Kerala, and The Night Garden with dark chocolate for dessert.
 The drink menu is creative and uniquely Sogo since it uses regional ingredients like pineapple, chili, and cashew.